mac799l/drone-swarm-simulation/README.md

 sudo apt-get install gz-harmonic
 ```

-Run Gazebo:
+Run Gazebo and use the provided shapes.sdf environment:
 ```sh
 gz sim -v4 -r shapes.sdf
 ```
-> * gz is calling the Gazebo installation.
-> * sim specifies the Gazebo mode.
-> * The -v4 option prints debugging information to the console.
+> The ```-v4``` option prints debugging information to the terminal.
-> * -r name.sdf specifies the environment to load.

 This command should open Gazebo with a window like this:
 ADD PICTURE

-> Note: if the windows fails to open, check the debug information from the console you started Gazebo in.
+> Note: if the window fails to open, check the debug information from the terminal you started Gazebo in.
 If it reads
 > ```[GUI] [Dbg] [Gui.cc:343] GUI requesting list of world names.
 The server may be busy downloading resources.
 Please be patient.```
 > Then the issue is with your firewall configuration.
 To correct the issue, run the following commands to allow Gazebo through the firewall:
 > ```sh